 So, what is an elopement in the modern day?
 This is the point where elopements started to become redefined!
 Couples went beyond considering the “Las Vegas” style elopement and created a day authentic and representative of their relationship and incorporated the activities and traditions they loved to craft a day that marked the beginning of their marriage.

 Many freedom loving, adventurous types used the opportunity of cheap travel during the pandemic to create an international elopement experience.
-Honeymoons were often combined with ceremonies in exotic locations for an extended elopement experience while arranging an elopement photographer to arrange the majority of the details.
+Honeymoons were often combined with ceremonies in another state or in exotic locations for an extended elopement experience while arranging an elopement photographer to arrange the majority of the details.

 Of course, it has allowed the emergence of a more specialized form of wedding photographer to emerge to guide the couple not only in creating the imagery the desire but also to help them pull together the details of their union.
 This means finding ceremony locations, leveraging logistical elements, creating timelines for the day, presenting vendor references, playing the role of the wedding day coordinator and assisting in obtaining permits.
 Elopement photographers commonly see all types of forms of adventure and assess safety measures leading up to the day of a couple’s elopement.